What does your child learn at school each day? Find information about our curriculum subjects here.

 Sex and Relationship Education (SRE)

 Sex and relationships education is included in the PSHE curriculum throughout the school at age appropriate levels.
-Discussions on relationships form part of the school’s approach to personal and social education.
+Discussions about relationships form part of the school’s approach to personal and social education.
 The Governors’ Sex Education Policy is available to parents from the school office.

 Children from Year 3 to Year 6 learn Latin as their language part of the National Curriculum.
 This gives them a secure understanding of the foundations of language and develops spelling and grammar in English.